 One such victim of these marketplaces was the San Francisco-based Gaslamp Café.
 A hustling café which was renowned for its quality and taste couldn’t cope up with the heavy cuts levied by these delivery places.

 In the end, it had to shut its doors down in February 2019.
 But they did convey their frustration through a sign they posted outside their now-closed restaurant: “Ordering online does more damage to businesses than it helps.
 Any profit from sale is stripped away by the fees they charge the restaurant, which leaves only enough to cover the cost of food.”

-And it is not just the small and medium-sized companies that are finding out the harsh reality behind these online food marketplace.
+And it is not just the small and medium-sized companies that are finding out the harsh reality behind these online food marketplaces.
 Even industry giants like McDonald’s have dumped these food delivery vendors.

 This begs the question – when restaurants operating on a scale as big as McDonald’s fail to derive positive ROI from these platforms, then why are restaurants still using them?